-Closure: Uncle Tom's Point and Parking Area, Uncle Tom's Trail (the stairs), and the entire South Rim Trail are closed for reconstruction.
-Expect completion in July 2018.
+Closure: Uncle Tom's Trail (the stairs) and the South Rim Trail may be closed for reconstruction.
+The short trail from Uncle Tom's parking area to Artist Point is open.
 For more information, visit www.nps.gov/yell/planyourvisit/canyonprojects.htm

 Uncle Tom's Trail is a wonderful trail that takes you from the top of the Grand Canyon of the Yellowstone to the base of the 308-foot-high Lower Falls.
 You can almost always see a rainbow cutting through the falls' powerful splash and mist.
 Tackling the 328 steps on the way down is a breeze--just remember that you have to come back up.
 But don’t worry.
 There are many benches and steel platforms to rest upon while covering the roughly 500 vertical feet.

 Once in the Yellowstone's Canyon area, take the Artist Point Road and park your vehicle in the parking lot at Artist Point.
 Look for the sign for Uncle Tom's Trail.
 You first descend down a couple paved switchbacks before you reach the steel grate steps.

 Not only does the rich landscape of Yellowstone National Park tell the story of a changed and changing world, but relics of the past are evidence of the many individuals who were touched by the landscape’s beauty and made their mark on the park in return.